2024/21 | LEM Working Paper Series | ||||||||||||||||

 ||||||||||||||||

-adoption of renewable energy (RE) technologies.
-This paper uses a
+of renewable energy (RE) investments.
+It uses a novel geo-localized

-regional economies.
-To address the non-random deployment of renewable
+spanning three decades.
+To address the non-random deployment of RE

-energy technologies, we exploit the regional physical potential for RE
+plants, we exploit the physical potential for RE technologies and

 |